Contributors Dropdown icon

 Why do I need a data warehouse?

 As businesses become more customer-centric, an average marketer uses multiple different marketing technology solutions such as account-based marketing, social media marketing, content marketing, and many more.
-That is a lot for daily operations.
+That means a lot of marketing data every single day.

 But getting an overview across departments such as finance, marketing, CRM, etc., can be incredibly painful as data from these systems are in their silos, and there is no single source of truth.

 Many companies still use Excel or Google Sheets to stitch together this data, which requires manual work and can be error-prone.
-This limits the possibility to scale their reporting and the type of analysis they can perform.
+This limits the possibility to scale their reporting and the type of analysis they can perform on their marketing data.
 Excel can work for small use cases but has limitations in the size of the sheet and can be incredibly fragile.

 Getting insights with data from various sources